uditsharma14/ScalaAssignment/README.md

 # ScalaAssignment

-This Repositry is meant to learn for basic programming fundamentals of Scala language.
+This repositry is contains code pieces to learn Scala Language basic programming fundamentals of like variable declaration ,class and oject, conditional statements, acess modifiers, looping statement of Scala language.
 So one can start developing application using scala.